vsdip/vsdsquadronPRO/README.md

 ## Arduino IDE Setup

-The packages for VSDSquadronPRO need to be added and installed in Arduino IDE to upload code via the IDE.
+The packages for VSDSquadronPRO need to be added and installed in Arduino IDE to upload code.

 Refer to this link for the procedure : [Arduino IDE setup](https://github.com/dineshannayya/riscduino_firmware)